🎉 25% off Pre-Sale! Bluetooth LE course with real hardware included - no SDK required

 There are many other factors you'll want to think about, and these include the packaging dimensions, automatic sleep/activation, development tools, and price.

-Common BLE Modules
+Common Bluetooth LE Modules

 💡 Note: Click on each table to view it in fullscreen mode.